Does Medicare Cover End-Stage Renal Disease?

 Dual eligibility rules vary from state to state, and not all low-income Medicare beneficiaries may qualify for Medicaid in their state.

-The VA may also cover travel costs for your beneficiaries if you travel to a VA facility for dialysis or other VA health care services.
+The VA may cover travel costs for your beneficiaries if you travel to a VA facility for dialysis or other VA health care services.

-Frequently Asked Questions About Medicare's Coverage for ESRD
+Frequently Asked Questions About Medicare’s ESRD Coverage

 You must also meet one of these three requirements: